TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     priori if changes need to be synced so the script supports this option to deal with that case gracefully.

-  ``--enable-all-packages=on``
+  ``--enable-extra-packages=Package1A``

     This option should be set if one wants to ensure that all commits get synced, even when these changes don't impact the build or the tests of the project.
-If not setting ``--enable-all-packages=on`` or
-    ``--enable-packages=<pkg0>,<pkg1>,...``, then the ``checkin-test.py``
-    script will decide on its own what packages to test just based on what packages have changed files in the ``ExtraRepo1`` repo.
+If not setting ``--enable-extra-packages=<some-package>`` , then the ``checkin-test.py`` script will only decide on its own what packages to test just based on what packages have changed files in the ``ExtraRepo1`` repo and if no modified files map to a package, then no packages will be auto-enabled and therefore no packages will be enabled at all.
 For example, if a top-level README file in the base ``ExtraRepo1`` repo gets modified that does not sit under a package directory, then the automatic logic in the checkin-test.py script will not trigger a package enable.
-In that case, no configure, build, testing, or push will take place and therefore the sync will not occur.
-Therefore, if one wants to ensure that every commit gets safely synced over on every invocation, then the safest way to that is to specify ``--enable-all-packages=on``.
-But if one wants to save on the build and test times and one does not mind not syncing all the time, then ``--enable-all-packages=on`` can be left off.  **WARNING:** it is not advisable to manually set ``--enable-packages=<package-list>``.
+In that case, no configure, build, testing, or push will take place (must run at least some tests in order to assume it is safe to push) and therefore the sync will not occur.
+Therefore, if one wants to ensure that every commit gets safely synced over on every invocation, then the safest way to that is to always enable at least one or more packages by specify ``--enable-extra-packages=<pkg0>,<pkg1>``.  **WARNING:** it is not
+    advisable to manually set ``--enable-packages=<package-list>`` since it turns off the auto-enable logic for changed files.
 This is because if there are changes to other packages, then these packages will not get enabled and not get tested, which could break the global build and tests.
-Also, this is fragile if new packages are added to ``ExtraRepo`` later that are not listed in ``--enable-packages=<pkg0>,<pkg1>,...`` as they will not be included in the testing.
+    Also, this is fragile if new packages are added to ``ExtraRepo1`` later that are not listed in ``--enable-packages=<pkg0>,<pkg1>,...`` as they will not be included in the testing.
 Also, if someone makes local commits in other local git repos before running the sync script again, then these packages will not get enabled and tested.
-Therefore, in general, don't set ``--enable-packages=<pkg0>,<pkg1>,...`` in a sync script, only set ``--enable-all-packages=on`` to be robust and safe.
+Therefore, in general, don't set ``--enable-packages=<pkg0>,<pkg1>,...`` in a sync script, only set ``--enable-extra-packages=<pkg0>,<pkg1>,...`` to be robust and safe.
-    **ToDo:** Add the checkin-test.py option
-    ``--enable-extra-packages=<pkg0>,<pkg1>,...`` to ensure some minimal
-    testing is always done but also allow changes to other packages to trigger their testing (and testing of downstream packages) as well.
-This would ensure that minimal but complete testing was done (based on changed packages and package dependencies) and would also result in every commit being pushed on every invocation (where tests are passing).

   ``--send-build-case-email=only-on-failure``